-We present a theoretical model for detecting axions from neutron stars in a QCD phase of quark matter, in which the gamma-rays are produced from decaying axions.
-The axions would be produced from a quark-antiquark pair $u\bar{u}$ or $d\bar{d}$.
+{\rule{0.7\textwidth}{2pt}\\} {\bf Abstract}\\ We present a theoretical model for detecting axions from neutron stars in a QCD phase of quark matter.
+The axions would be produced from a quark-antiquark pair $u\bar{u}$ or $d\bar{d}$, in loop(s) involving gluons.
 The chiral anomaly of QCD and the spontaneously broken symmetry are invoked to explain the non-conservation of the axion current.
-The axion quark-antiquark coupling can be computed via the Goldberger-Treiman relation, relying on the two-loop coupling form factors from the QCD axion current.
 From the coupling form factors, the axion emissivities $\epsilon_a$ can be derived, from which fluxes can be determined.
-A Monte Carlo simulation is used to compute the emissivity for axions from said neutron stars, from which the predicted gamma-ray signal from the Fermi Large Area Telescope (Fermi LAT) can be computed.
-We predict a photon flux which may be detectable by Fermi LAT, and limits on the QCD mass $m_a$.
-A signal from LIGO GWS 170817 could be produced from the neutron star merger as well, which is compared to the expected signal from the Fermi LAT.
-An upper bound $m_a\lesssim 10^{-10}$eV is thereby placed.
-Very stringent limits on the axion mass of nearly $m_a \simeq 10^{-14}$eV could be placed using this model with the closest neutron stars near 100 kpc.
-Axions could thus be detectable in gamma-rays for neutron stars as distant as 1 Mpc.
+We predict a photon flux, which may be detectable by Fermi LAT, and limits on the QCD mass $m_a$.
+In this model, axions decay to gamma rays in a 2-photon vertex.
+We may determine the expected fluxes from the theoretical emissivity.
+The sensitivity curve from the Fermi Large Area Telescope (Fermi LAT) would allow axion mass constraints for neutron stars as low as $m_a \le 10^{-14}$ eV 95$\% C.L.$.
+Axions could thus be detectable in gamma rays for neutron stars as distant as 100 kpc.
+A signal from LIGO GWS 170817 could be placed from the NS-NS merger, which gives an upper limit of $m_a \le 10^{-10}$ eV. \\ {\bf Keywords}\\ astrophysics; phenomenology; QCD axion; neutron stars; nuclear theory; gamma rays; gravitational waves; Fermi-LAT \\ {\rule{0.7\textwidth}{2pt}}